NillionNetwork/nillion-docs/docs/learn/protocols.md

 nilDB supports the use of [additive secret sharing](https://en.wikipedia.org/wiki/Secret_sharing) to store data and to compute over that data.
 Builders can choose two or more nodes across which data would be stored using this approach.

-nilVM supports the use of a number of MPC protocols, including threshold secret sharing schemes.
-Most notably, it relies on an integrated [implementation](https://github.com/LFDT-Lockness/cggmp21) of [CGGMP21](https://eprint.iacr.org/2021/060) to enable threshold secure signing of messages.

 ### Homomorphic Encryption (HE)

 nilDB supports of the use of the [Paillier cryptosystem](https://en.wikipedia.org/wiki/Paillier_cryptosystem) to store data, compute over that data, and retrieve results while relying on a single-node cluster.
 This makes it possible to perform aggregation queries over encrypted data even when using a single-node cluster.